cuter-testing/cuter/README.md

         autoconf
         ./configure
         make depend
-        make fast
+        make

-* Optionally run the unit tests with `make utest` and run Dialyzer with `make dialyzer`
+* Optionally build and run the unit tests with `make utest` and run Dialyzer with `make dialyzer`

 * Add CutEr's base directory to your Erlang library path by updating the `ERL_LIBS` environment variable.
 Just add